 While everyone loves the Rockefeller Center Tree, I admire the Bryant Park holiday tree, so that’s another reason the village is a must-see for me each year.
 (Also, I love the Bloomberg Tree at 58th and Third Avenue.)

-Steph: Is it typical for you and Mike to always have plans on a Saturday night?
+Steph: Is it typical for you to always have plans on a Saturday night?
 Do you ever just stay in on the weekend?

-Tracy: Yes, we stay in a lot!
-Usually, we go out on a Friday or a Saturday night, but rarely both.
-Often we go out Friday night and then go out to brunch on a Saturday.
-Sometimes we get a wild hair and decide to go out on a Wednesday or Thursday too.
-On Sundays, I usually cook a big breakfast and then a big dinner.
+Tracy: Yes, I stay in a lot!
+Usually, I go out on a Friday or a Saturday night, but rarely both.
+Sometimes I get a wild hair and decide to go out on a Wednesday or Thursday too.
+On Sundays, I usually cook a big breakfast and then dinner.

 Steph: I know New Yorkers aren’t huge fans of Times Square.
 But when was the last time you actually sat down on the famous red steps?